quarkiverse/quarkus-jnosql/README.md

 This API provides support for **Graph** database operations, including entity persistence, query execution via Cypher, and relationship traversal.

 :information_source: This extension is using the **org.eclipse.jnosql.databases:jnosql-neo4j:1.1.7-SNAPSHOT**

+Add the Quarkus JNoSQL Neo4j dependency to your project's `pom.xml`:

 ```xml